AdaCore/training_material/courses/fundamentals_of_ada/040_statements/06-loop_statements.rst

    -- All values of a type or subtype for Day in Days_T loop for Day in Days_T range Mon ..
-Fri -- anonymous subtype -- Constant and variable range for Day in Mon ..
+Fri loop -- anonymous subtype -- Constant and variable range for Day in Mon ..
 Fri loop
-   Today, Tomorrow : Days_T;
    ...
+   Today, Tomorrow : Days_T; -- assume some assignment...
    for Day in Today ..
 Tomorrow loop

 -----------------------------------